 Safeguarding and Child Protection

 Safeguarding and Child Protection is a shared responsibility and we have a legal duty to ensure the welfare of children.
 Our Children Protection and Safeguarding policy gives guidance for staff in recognising and reporting Child Protection issues and ALL staff at St Jude’s receive up-to-date training regarding Child Protection.
-If any child is thought to be at risk, action will be taken and all concerns are reported to the Designated Child Protection Officer which is D Dalton (Executive Head Teacher) or Mr A Nicholls (Pastoral Lead) as the Deputy Designated Child Protection Officers or the Deputy Designated Safeguarding Leads: Mrs J Phelps (Assistant Headteacher), Mr W Whelan (Acting Head of School) and Mrs T Blanazs (SEND and Inclusion Lead).
+If any child is thought to be at risk, action will be taken and all concerns are reported to the Designated Child Protection Officer which is Mrs D Dalton (Executive Head Teacher) or Mr A Nicholls (Pastoral Lead) as the Designated Child Protection Officers or the Deputy Designated Safeguarding Leads: Mrs J Phelps (Assistant Headteacher), Mr W Whelan (Acting Head of School) and Mrs T Blanazs (SEND and Inclusion Lead).

 We are committed to keeping our children safe at all times.
 If we have any worries or concerns we will make contact with the family.
 However this may not always be appropriate and therefore we would refer the matter to the Social Care team in Wolverhampton.

 Statutory Guidance for Schools and Colleges September 2023